JorgeEliasGarcia/Fine-Tuning-DistilBERT/README.md

 ## Evaluation
 Model performance is evaluated with:
 - **Accuracy** on the validation set
-- Error inspection (examples where the model fails)
+- Performance on the customized examples.

 ---